This post is part of the series Malaysia

 Warning!
-The speed boats operators are not always following the safety rules and they do often boarding much more passengers than allowed.
-Complain about overloading at police number 999 and Malaysian ministry of tourism if you notice any strange circumstances.
+The speedboat operators are not always following the safety rules and they do often boarding much more passengers than allowed.
+Complain about overloading at police number 999 and the Malaysian ministry of tourism if you notice any strange circumstances.

-The speed boat will take you to your accommodation.
-Only few accommodations have their own pier.
-First option: you’ll be waiting on a small wooden island till a smaller boat comes and takes you to your accommodation (extra RM 2).
+The speedboat will take you to your accommodation.
+Only a few accommodations have their own pier.
+First option: you’ll be waiting on a small wooden island until a smaller boat comes and takes you to your accommodation (extra RM 2).
 Second option: you’ll have to carry your bags the whole way (sand beach!) from the main pier to your hotel.
 Lucky us!
 Our Hotel was on the main Pier …

 To return from the islands to Kuala Besut you have to take one of the boats at 8:00, 12:00 or 16:00.
 You should make a reservation one day before you leave the island.